-In order to win a food poisoning claim, the injured person has to prove the following three elements:
+To win your food poisoning claim, your lawyer has to prove the following:

 Any food contaminated with a foodborne pathogen is defective.
 Ground beef and tenderized steak contaminated with E. coli O157:H7 are considered “adulterated” under federal law.
 This means that consumers who are sickened by these beef products have a claim against the processor and others even if the consumer cooked the meat at home.